richardwark/packer-oci/workshops/packer-oci/Intro.md

 # Creating Customer OCI Images using Packer

-Welcome to the **Oracle Cloud Infrastructure** Compute image management with Packer workshop.
+Welcome to the **Oracle Cloud Infrastructure** Compute image building with Packer workshop.
 This workshop will walk you through the process of creating an custom infrastructure image to support a varity of DevOps and production use-cases.

 To learn more about this workshop please watch the video below.